vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

   -PE -PA -PS 21,22,23,25,80,113,31339 -PA 80,113,443,10042
    Adding --source-port 53 might also help

 The above combination would find more hosts than just the ping scan, however it also gonna cost a decent amount of time.
-NormalTime vs Accuracy trade off.
+Normal Time vs Accuracy trade off.

 Port Scanning
 --------------